To make a complaint about a property in UNINCORPORATED Kane County:

 How do I make a complaint?

-Complaints can be made by calling the complaint hotline at 630-762-2770 or through our website's online form.
+Complaints can be made by clicking on this link and filling out our website's online form.
 Please include detailed location of complaint, type of complaint and location on property.
 Complaints made after hours or on weekends will be responded to the next business day.

 Open burning complaints during normal business hours should be called into 630-444-3040.
 For burning complaints outside of normal business hours please contact the Kane County Sheriff’s non-emergency number at 630-232-8400.